Winspace Launches T1600 Aero Frameset: Love It or Hate It?

 Green CheckmarkAll content on Cyclists Hub is written by humans, not robots.
 Learn More

 Okay, this is huge!
-Just yesterday, on April 25, 2025, Winspace introduced a new generation of its aero frame called the T1600.
+On April 25, 2025, Winspace introduced a new generation of its aero frame called the T1600.
 And you are among the first to hear about it.
 Outside of Chinese internet and social media, almost nobody knows about it yet.
 Based on how this frame looks, I think it’s going to cause a lot of buzz.
 So let’s take a look at what’s new based on the info I gathered from multiple Chinese videos.
 Here is my short summary:

 Love It or Hate It?
 Winspace Launches T1600 Aero Frameset!